 What are Lay Cistercians?

 We are Catholics with varied responsibilities.
-Some have jobs and some are retired; some are married, some are single; some are old, some are young; some have families, and some do not.
+Some have jobs, some are retired; some are married, some are single; some are old, some are young; some have families, and some do not.
 We are ordinary people who have chosen a path that sustains and nourishes us, bringing us closer to God.
 We have adapted what we can from the monastic world and integrated its rewards and challenges into our everyday lives.
 Through the Cistercian practices, we strive to understand and live the Rule of St. Benedict while living in the world.
-In some ways, everything changes and nothing changes.
+In some ways, everything changes, and nothing changes.
 Our outward appearances remain unaltered; our interior life is profoundly changed.
 We are Lay Cistercians.

 Are you associated with the Cistercian Order?

 Lay Cistercians are associated with a number of Cistercian [Trappist] monasteries around the world.
 Our group is associated with the Monastery of Our Lady of the Holy Spirit in Conyers, Georgia.
 The monks of the monastery support our group with their prayers and by providing a monastic advisor who guides us.